andrewbranch/docs/modules/01_Theory.md

 ## The module output format

 In any project, the first question about modules we need to answer is what kinds of modules the host expects, so TypeScript can set its output format for each file to match.
-Sometimes, the host only _supports_ one kind of module—ESM in the browser, or CJS in Node v11 and earlier, for example.
-Node v12 and later accepts both CJS and ES modules, but uses file extensions and `package.json` files to determine what format each file should be, and throws an error if the file’s contents don’t match the expected format.
+Sometimes, the host only _supports_ one kind of module—ESM in the browser, or CJS in Node.js v11 and earlier, for example.
+Node.js v12 and later accepts both CJS and ES modules, but uses file extensions and `package.json` files to determine what format each file should be, and throws an error if the file’s contents don’t match the expected format.

 The `module` compiler option provides this information to the compiler.
 Its primary purpose is to control the module format of any JavaScript that gets emitted during compilation, but it also serves to inform the compiler about how the module kind of each file should be detected, how different module kinds are allowed to import each other, and whether features like `import.meta` and top-level `await` are available.
 So, even if a TypeScript project is using `noEmit`, choosing the right setting for `module` still matters.
 As we established earlier, the compiler needs an accurate understanding of the module system so it can type check (and provide IntelliSense for) imports.
 [TODO: link to choosing compiler opitons guide]

 The available `module` settings are

-- **`node16`**: Reflects the module system of Node v16+, which supports ES modules and CJS modules side-by-side with particular interoperability and detection rules.
+- **`node16`**: Reflects the module system of Node.js v16+, which supports ES modules and CJS modules side-by-side with particular interoperability and detection rules.
-- **`nodenext`**: Currently identical to `node16`, but will be a moving target reflecting the latest Node versions as Node’s module system evolves.
+- **`nodenext`**: Currently identical to `node16`, but will be a moving target reflecting the latest Node.js versions as Node.js’s module system evolves.
 - **`es2015`**: Reflects the ES2015 language specification for JavaScript modules (the version that first introduced `import` and `export` to the language).
 - **`es2020`**: Adds support for `import.meta` and `export * as ns from "mod"` to `es2015`.
 - **`es2022`**: Adds support for top-level `await` to `es2020`.
 - **`esnext`**: Currently identical to `es2022`, but will be a moving target reflecting the latest ECMAScript specifications, as well as module-related Stage 3+ proposals that are expected to be included in upcoming specification versions.
 - **`commonjs`, `system`, `amd`, and `umd`**: Each emits everything in the non-standard module system named, and assumes everything can be successfully imported into that module system.
 These are no longer recommended for new projects and will not be covered by this documentation.

-> Node’s rules for module kind detection and interoperability make it incorrect to specify `module` as `esnext` or `commonjs` for projects that run in Node, even if all files emitted by `tsc` are ESM or CJS, respectively.
-The only correct `module` settings for projects that intend to run in Node are `node16` and `nodenext`, because these are the only settings that encode these rules.
-While the emitted JavaScript for an all-ESM Node project might look identical between compilations using `esnext` and `nodenext`, the type checking can differ.
+> Node.js’s rules for module kind detection and interoperability make it incorrect to specify `module` as `esnext` or `commonjs` for projects that run in Node.js, even if all files emitted by `tsc` are ESM or CJS, respectively.
+The only correct `module` settings for projects that intend to run in Node.js are `node16` and `nodenext`, because these are the only settings that encode these rules.
+While the emitted JavaScript for an all-ESM Node.js project might look identical between compilations using `esnext` and `nodenext`, the type checking can differ.
 [TODO: link to more info on `nodenext`]

-### Module kind detection
+### Module format detection

-Node understands both ES modules and CJS modules, but the format of each file is determined by its file extension and the `type` field of the first `package.json` file found in a search of the file’s directory and all ancestor directories. `.mjs` and `.cjs` files are always interpreted as ES modules and CJS modules, respectively. `.js` files are interpreted as ES modules if the nearest `package.json` file contains a `type` field with the value `"module"`.
+Node.js understands both ES modules and CJS modules, but the format of each file is determined by its file extension and the `type` field of the first `package.json` file found in a search of the file’s directory and all ancestor directories. `.mjs` and `.cjs` files are always interpreted as ES modules and CJS modules, respectively. `.js` files are interpreted as ES modules if the nearest `package.json` file contains a `type` field with the value `"module"`.
 If there is no `package.json` file, or if the `type` field is missing or has any other value, `.js` files are interpreted as CJS modules.
-If a file is determined to be an ES module by these rules, Node will not inject the CommonJS `module` and `require` objects into the file’s scope during evaluation, so a file that tries to use them will cause a crash.
+If a file is determined to be an ES module by these rules, Node.js will not inject the CommonJS `module` and `require` objects into the file’s scope during evaluation, so a file that tries to use them will cause a crash.
 Conversely, if a file is determined to be a CJS module, `import` and `export` declarations in the file will cause a syntax error crash.

 When the `module` compiler option is set to `node16` or `nodenext`, TypeScript applies this same algorithm to the project’s _input_ files to determine the module kind of each corresponding _output_ file.
-Let’s look at how module kinds are detected in an example project that uses `--module nodenext`:
+Let’s look at how module formats are detected in an example project that uses `--module nodenext`:

 | Input file name                  | Contents               | Output file name | Module kind | Reason                                  |
 | -------------------------------- | ---------------------- | ---------------- | ----------- | --------------------------------------- |